Ever to Excel: Origin and etymology

 The phrase is derived from the sixth book of Homer's Iliad, in which it is used in a speech Glaucus delivers to Diomedes.
 During a battle between the Greeks and Trojans, Diomedes is impressed by the bravery of a mysterious young man and demands to know his identity.
 Glaucus replies: "Hippolochus begat me.
 I claim to be his son, and he sent me to Troy with strict instructions: Ever to excel, to do better than others, and to bring glory to your forebears, who indeed were very great ...
 This is my ancestry; this is the blood I am proud to inherit."

 Usage as a motto

 It is the motto of the Hellenic National Defence General Staff.
 The phrase has also been used as the motto of a number of schools and universities, mainly in the United Kingdom, notably the University of St Andrews, but also in the United States and Canada.
-These include schools such as Caistor Grammar School, the Edinburgh Academy, Kelvinside Academy and Old Scona Academic High School, as well as universities such as Boston College.
-The finnish Esports organization ENCE Esports used the phrase as a part of their original logo before the organization shut down in 2014.
-When ENCE relaunched in 2016, the logo was changed and the phrase was left out of the logo.
-The phrase is still in use as a motto by ENCE.
+These include schools such as Caistor Grammar School, the Edinburgh Academy, Kelvinside Academy and Old Scona Academic High School, as well as Boston College.